 There’s ample ways to exercise the brain and body at Victory Centre of Joliet

 Onsite Lifelong Learning Center classes help turn Victory Centre of Joliet into a college campus with online educational classes, enlightening educational movies like Discovery’s “Blue Planet,” and guest lecturers.
-Residents can participate in these monthly educational opportunities as well pursue other brain-stimulating activities like learning to speak Spanish or play an instrument.
+Residents can participate in these monthly educational opportunities as well pursue other brain stimulating programs like learning to speak Spanish or play an instrument.